dataspring/Retail/README.md

 DataSpring
 ====================

 Avantprise’s **DataSpring** is open source tool to generate realistic data for learning, modeling and testing in Machine Learning (ML).
-As numerous sources are available to get datasets in diverse domains, a realistic, dynamic and on demand data generator based on profile and controllable characteristics is a distant dream and DataSpring ventures to provide realistic test data at scale by developing a framework workable on a database (SQL Server for now) to cover every possible domains for which data could be generated realistically.
+As numerous sources are available to get datasets in diverse domains, a realistic, dynamic and on demand data generator based on profile and controllable characteristics is a distant dream and DataSpring ventures to provide realistic test data at scale by developing a framework workable on a database (SQL Server for now) to cover every possible domains.

 Retail is the first domain and looking forward to contributors to discuss how to further abstract this or build a robust framework and make it available at large.